WPGlobus/WPGlobus/readme.txt

 = 1.0.8 =
 * ADDED:
 	* Partial support of the All in One SEO Pack plugin.
-	* Language selector in the Admin bar.
+	* Change WP Admin language using an Admin bar selector.
 * FIXED:
 	* Changed flag to `us.png` for the `en_US` locale.
 	* Some Admin interface improvements.